hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 # Jobs

 Jobs are the primary configuration that users interact with when using Nomad.
-A job is a declaritive specification of tasks that Nomad should run.
+A job is a declarative specification of tasks that Nomad should run.
 Jobs have a globally unique name, one or many task groups, which are themselves collections of one or many tasks.